gh-andre/busboy-async/README.md

 An optional error handler may be passed into `busboyAsync.feedBusboy` as shown below.
-It is important to realize that returning a rejected promise from this handler or throwing an error will result in an unhandled promise rejection, which will terminate the Node.js process by default.
+It is important to realize that returning a rejected promise from this handler or throwing an error will result in an unhandled promise rejection, which will terminate the Node.js process.

 ```TypeScript
     busboyAsync.feedBusboy(req, (error: any) : any|Promise<any> => {